nateperry/UkuleleChords/README.md

 UkuleleChords
 =============

-an app that will show fingerings for all types of ukulele, including but not limited to baritone, concert, and tenor ukuleles.
+An Android app that displays fingerings for all types of ukulele, including but not limited to baritone, tenor, concert, and soprano ukuleles.